MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/first_steps/index.rst

 Setup covers project dependencies and organization.

-Parameters describe the common interface shared by each of the :ref:`core` functions.
+Parameters describe the common interface shared by each of the :ref:`Core <core_api>` functions.

 .. toctree::
     :maxdepth: 2